dec1/Python-Debian-Package-Parser/readme.md

 ### Introduction

 This project uses python to show statistics of the debian packages (for a specific architecture) that have the most files associated with them.
-It uses the online data at http://ftp.uk.debian.org/debian/dists/stable/main/. to do so See _[challenge.txt](./challenge.txt)_ for furter details.
+It uses the online data at http://ftp.uk.debian.org/debian/dists/stable/main/. to do so.
+See _[challenge.txt](./challenge.txt)_ for furter details.

 ## Terminology